alpha123/uma-skill-tools/README.md

 All of these things should be doable with the current architecture and are planned for the near future.

-### Does not simulate downhill speedup mode

-The architecture now allows it to be doable in a way to usefully allow comparisons even though the effects are random.

 ### Does not simulate kakari

 Easily doable but no real point without tracking hp consumption since both simulations would always kakari at the same point during a comparison.